Archive

 IsDateTime in .NET for both ticks and string representation

 Some while ago I developed a Settings system, where the SettingValue type should be checked.
-The DateTime.TryParse function did not do all the work I wanted it to do, so I thought ‘why not develop my own workaround’ IsDateTime in .NET for both ticks and string representation icon smile ?
+The DateTime.TryParse function did not do all the work I wanted it to do, so I thought ‘why not develop my own workaround’ :) ?
 It is posted below…

 /// <summary>